Marshall, Texas: Republic of Texas and Civil War (1841–1860)

-The city was founded in 1841 as the seat of Harrison County after failed attempts to establish a county seat on the Sabine River.
+Marshall was founded in 1841 as the seat of Harrison County after failed attempts to establish a county seat on the Sabine River.
 It was incorporated in 1843.
-The Republic of Texas decided to choose the land donated for the seat by Peter Whetstone and Isaac Van Zandt after Whetstone had proven that the hilly location had a good water source.
+The Republic of Texas chose the land donated for the seat by Peter Whetstone and Isaac Van Zandt after Whetstone proved that the hilly location had a good water source.

-The city quickly became a major city in the state because of its position as a gateway to Texas; it was on the route of several major stagecoach lines.
+Marshall quickly became a major city in the state because of its position as a gateway to Texas; it was on the route of several major stagecoach lines.
 Later, one of the first railroad lines constructed into Texas ran through it.

 The founding of several colleges, including a number of seminaries, teaching colleges, and incipient universities, earned Marshall the nickname "the Athens of Texas", in reference to the ancient Greek city-state.
 The city's growing importance was confirmed when Marshall was linked by a telegraph line to New Orleans; it was the first city in Texas to have a telegraph service.

 By 1860, Marshall was the fourth-largest city in Texas and the seat of its richest county.
 Developing the land for cotton plantations, county planters held more slaves here than in any other county in the state.
-Many planters and other whites were strongly against the Union because of their investment in slavery.

 When Governor Sam Houston refused to take an oath of allegiance to the Confederate States of America, Marshall's Edward Clark was sworn in as governor.
 Pendleton Murrah, Texas's third Confederate governor, was also from Marshall.

-The city became a major Confederate supply depot and manufacturer of gunpowder for the Confederate Army.
+Marshall became a major Confederate supply depot and manufacturer of gunpowder for the Confederate Army.
 It hosted three conferences of Trans-Mississippi and Indian Territory leaders.

-The exiled Confederate government of Missouri established Marshall as its temporary capital.
+The exiled Confederate government of Missouri made Marshall its temporary capital.
 The city took the nickname of the "City of Seven Flags".
-This was a nod to the flag of Missouri, in addition to the six flags of the varying nations and republics that have flown over the city.
+This was a nod to the flag of Missouri in addition to the six flags of the varying nations and republics that have flown over the city.

 Also during the Civil War, after the fall of Vicksburg, Marshall became the seat of Confederate civil authority and headquarters of the Trans-Mississippi Postal Department.
-The city may have been the intended target of a failed Union advance that was rebuffed at Mansfield, Louisiana.
+It may have been the target of a failed Union advance that was rebuffed at Mansfield, Louisiana.

-Toward the end of the American Civil War, the Confederate government had $9.0 million in treasury notes and $3.0 million in postage stamps shipped to Marshall.
-They may have intended Marshall as the destination of a government preparing to flee from advancing armies.
+Toward the end of the Civil War, the Confederate government shipped $9.0 million in treasury notes and $3.0 million in postage stamps to Marshall.
+It may have intended Marshall as the destination of a government preparing to flee from advancing armies.